 Most of our Christian colleges solicit contributions to help underwrite the massive costs of conducting their annual lectureship programs.
 Many attendees at our Christian college lectureships are happy to make a contribution to help with the expenses connected with conducting the program.
 No one attends a Christian youth camp or a Christian family encampment without expecting to pay a fee.
 No one pursues continuing education or attends a conference to enrich his or her work skills without paying a fee.
 The same principle is involved in reaping the marvelous spiritual benefits of Polishing the Pulpit.

 Polishing the Pulpit is an eminently scriptural program.
-To make all the arrangements, to see that all the many details necessary for it to occur, and to ensure its biblical soundness, it is overseen and directed by the elders of the Jacksonville, Alabama church.
-To pay one’s own hotel/motel/cabin/RV parking space is right!
+To make all the arrangements, to see that all the many details necessary for it to occur, and to ensure its biblical soundness, it is overseen and directed by the elders of the Midway Church of Christ in Jasper, AL. To pay one’s own hotel/motel/cabin/RV parking space is right!
 To help bear the expense of the use of the facilities in which the event is conducted is right!
 To help pay the speakers is right!
 It is nothing but scriptural, honorable, and right for those who are the beneficiaries of the program to pay a fee to attend it and to reap its immense spiritual benefits!